-This project, completed as a Visiting Researcher at the University of Edinburgh 2024-2025, is a series of material studies that sit somewhere between architectural fragments and sculptural objects.
+Completed as a Visiting Researcher at the University of Edinburgh 2024-2025, these material studies sit somewhere between architectural fragments and sculptural objects.
 Without scale, spatial purpose, or weathering responsibilities, the objects focus attention instead on ‘what if?’ regenerative material combinatorial possibilities.
+The artefacts were constructed from traditional recipes for earth and fiber construction that were hand-mixed and manually compacted into custom-made wooden formworks.
+Each object includes an element of earth construction combined with other natural materials including hempcrete, wood, and thatch.

 From left to right, the assemblies are: